githublennard/api-interactive-brokers/README.md

 Sincronized in:
 * /home/lennard/tfmProyecto

-To run the code without use IDE go to(But before install setup.py):
+To run the code without use IDE go to (But before execute "setup.py sdist" on bash):
 * filesApiPython/IBJts/source/pythonclient